VladimirZelenokor1/Introduction-To-Machine-Learning/Assignment 2/README.md

 For this task, I build a fully connect feed-forward ANN model for a multi-label regression problem.

-I did proper data preprocessing, design the ANN model, then fine-tune your model architecture (number of layers, number of neurons, activation function, learning rate, momentum, regularization).
+I did proper data preprocessing, designed the ANN model, then fine-tune your model architecture (number of layers, number of neurons, activation function, learning rate, momentum, regularization).

 I was working with the data in Task 1.csv for predicting students' scores in 3 different exams: math, reading and writing.
 The columns include: